Wildlander-mod/wildlander-mod.github.io/4-WildlanderWorld/4-The-Divines.md

 > If you're not a Werewolf, Vampire, and if your Conjuration is below 31 (not equal or less than, only less than), increases protection from drain effects by 10%.
 > If you've killed 50 or more Daedra, increases health by 50.

+{: .highlight }
-Note: Stendarr will not bless nor Cure Disease a Vampire or Werewolf.
+Stendarr will not bless nor Cure Disease a Vampire or Werewolf.

 **Talos**